Goosebumps #6: Let’s Get Invisible

 Execution: 1/2

 Here’s where I take one point and could possibly take 2; the pacing.
 The book is a slow build, which adult me did not mind but I could see it being frustrating and dull for a kid.
-It’s ending is frightening on a unique level and is easily my favorite twist ending in the series so far.
+Its ending is frightening on a unique level and is easily my favorite twist ending in the series so far.
 But it felt rushed.
 At almost 140 pages, it’s already one of the longer books in the series.
 One option would be to bring the mirror world into the story earlier, but I think that would have killed the suspense that I enjoyed in the first two acts.
-What really would have been better would have been to make it 50 pages longer so that we could get more time in the creepy mirror world and exploring the implications of being “replaced.”
+What really would have been better would have been to make it 50 pages longer so that we could get more time in the creepy mirror world and explore the implications of being “replaced.”

 Character: 2/2

 The characters are all pretty solid.
 Max is a nice thoughtful protagonist.
 Lefty is a believable little brother.
 The sibling rivalry isn’t overdone.
 Zack’s role as the competitive best friend is believable and helps push the story along.
-Erin is the more level headed friend, yet she’s still curious about the mirror.
+Erin is the more level-headed friend, yet she’s still curious about the mirror.
 April is the voice of reason they should have all been listening to from the beginning.

 The ending alone scores this one a 2 out of 2.
 What’s interesting is that the invisible part isn’t what’s scary; it’s what happens if they stay that way too long.
 Getting trapped in that creepy bizarre mirror world is an unsettling thought, but it becomes twofold when you realize no one will come looking for you because a doppelganger is going to take over your life on the other side.
 Max escapes only to find out his real brother is still trapped on the other side of the now-broken mirror.
-There’s a lot of creepy stuff packed in that idea alone.
+There’s a lot of creepy stuff packed into that idea alone.

 Originality: 1/2